Why Is My Dog Or Cat Itching & Scratching?

 Oral fatty acid supplements have been marketed for itchy dogs for many years.
 They usually contain a mixture of omega-6 and omega-3 fatty acids – compounds your dog’s body can not synthesize on its own.
 These lipid supplemental are occasionally helpful in decreasing itching when a dog’s diet does not provide them.
 Increasing the fat (lipid) content of the pet’s diet is occasionally helpful as well when abnormalities of its digestive tract do not allow enough fats to be absorbed.

 Ceramides are a special class of lipids or fats.
 They are found throughout the body.
 Those ceramides present in the skin appear to be depleted in itchy dogs.
 Recently, a group of topical ceramide-containing sprays and drops have become available for itchy pets.
 They seem to help decrease itching considerably better than the oral lipid products did.
 You can read about those compounds here and here.
 Add them to your pet’s treatment plan if they appear helpful – but be cautious about exaggerated claims for the products.
-One of them is Spot-on®.
+One brand is Spot-on®.

 Your Pet’s Future